 by Elektor 1978, again ready to be assembled with

 ESS-004 contains NIBL-E and two NIBL programs.
-There is no source code for NIBL-E. The changes probably need to be obtained from disassembling the binary.
+There was no source code for NIBL-E included, see above for that.

 Most cards of the NDR Klein Computer were accompanied with diagnostic software to verify their operation after assembling them and I followed that tradition for the CPUSCMP board.